TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 - The longevity of your free trial credit depends on how many resources you consume.
 More complex apps with more traffic may consume all free resources within a month, whereas simpler apps may last longer.
 - Requires a credit card

-##### Fly.io: Legacy Hobby Plan

-- If you were on the free Hobby plan at the time that the paid Hobby plan became the default for new users, your plan is now called the Legacy Hobby plan
-- You can host three apps for free before you need to start paying.
-- Requires a credit card.
-- Fly.io waives monthly invoices that total less than $5 USD.
-So, although it may look like you are being charged, it's very unlikely that you will exceed $5 and actually have to pay.

 ##### Fly.io: Links

 - [Homepage](https://fly.io/)